bjanderson70/sf-accc-dx/README.md

 Changing behaviour is a matter of inheritance and specifying choice via custom metadata.
 See the [Wiki](https://github.com/bjanderson70/sf-cross-cutting-concerns/wiki) for more information.

 ## :star2: Updates - Incorporated [Platform Events](https://github.com/bjanderson70/sf-platform-events) Consumer/Publisher
 Platform Events has been incorporated into this framework  (:point_right:**merge-pe** branch) .
 The overlap between the two was too much to ignore.
+However, with the DX package, it is under to the installer to determine whether to install the PE/CDC (Accc_PE) package.

 It now includes a section on [Platform Events](https://github.com/bjanderson70/sf-cross-cutting-concerns/wiki/Platform-Events).
 The work is on-going and will be addressed in conjunction with requests.
 Currently, the updates for Platform Events includes:
 * Added Summer '19 features _AsyncOperationEvent_; however, this will tie this the package (merge-pe branch) to minimum version 46.